Gate Burton Energy Park

 To develop our proposals for Gate Burton Energy Park we are carrying out a variety of environmental and engineering surveys to identify the most appropriate areas of the site for development, along with the route an electrical connection from the energy park to Cottam substation could follow.

-You may notice an increased presence in the area as our team are conducting a number of surveys, including ecological and geophysical surveys.
-To ensure we continue to consult the relevant individuals as our proposals evolve, we have appointed Gateley Hamer to act on our behalf and write to landowners seeking confirmation about their interests in land and details of any occupiers.
+You may notice the presence of our teams carrying out various ecological and geophysical surveys in the area.
+To ensure we are engaging with the relevant individuals as our proposals evolve, we have appointed Gateley Hamer to act on our behalf and speak with landowners to confirm about their interests in land and details of any occupiers.